(Program note: Though terminal MA degrees may occasionally be awarded, the programs are designed with successful completion of the PhD as the goal.)

 Students who enter the program without an undergraduate degree in media studies may be required to take additional coursework.

-One credit of COM ARTS 903 Media and Cultural Studies Colloquium must be taken each semester.
+One credit of COM ARTS 903 Media and Cultural Studies Colloquium must be completed each semester.

 Rhetoric, Politics, and Culture Pathway1, 2